 Water Heating Solutions

-Looking to replace your water heater?
-Here’s some information to help you decide which is best for you.
-Here are five common types of water heaters
+Here’s some information to help you decide which type of water heater is best for you.
+Below are five common types.
+Some are eligible for incentives, others are not.

 Advantages

-- Can save more than $3,000 over the life of the unit compared to electric water heaters.*
+- Can save more than $5,000 over the life of the unit compared to electric water heaters*

 Disadvantages

-- Require open room with 6’ or greater ceiling
+- Requires open room with 6’ or higher ceiling

 - Air filter needs periodic rinsing